hausen8/EasyProbe/README.md

 ### 5) Troubleshooting

 If you configured your machine with pncconf, you will find a lot of functionless pins linked right at the end of your machine hal file under "connect miscellaneous signals".
-If you don't have an MPG or control desk using halui.machine.is-on, find and delete or comment out the following two lines:
+If you don't have an MPG or control desk using 'halui.machine.is-on', find and delete or comment out the following two lines:

 ```
 net   machine-is-on   halui.machine.is-on